"...quite touching...I was crying at the end, it was so beautiful." |

 body shaking in uncontrollable spasms as if she had fallen through ice and

 might succumb to the last throes.
-She wanted to call Joseph, but her energy was
+She wanted to call Joseph, who was till out of town, but her energy was

 focused solely on keeping the car on the road.
 Finally, she arrived, clicked